Ale888elA/Pi-Hole-VPN-gateway/README.md

 ### 7. – Install and configure Wireguard VPN, gateway, DDNS and security rules.
 This script will provide the installation of necessary software packages and the configuration of various services like Wireguard VPN server, inhibits IPv6 traffic for security purposes, sets nftables rules to use the RPI as gateway and hijack hard-coded DNS providers in Smart-TV, sets firewall and failtoban rules and configures ddclient to access your VPN server while your smartphones or laptops are not connected to the LAN if your ISP gives you a dynamic IP address.
 While is quite simple to disable IPv6 traffic through the configuration of the network manager on your PC or laptop, and also many Smart-TV models give the oprion in their network settings, is way more difficult on your smartphone because it will probably require root privileges; setting the RPI as your gateway while your smartphone is connected to the LAN will block all IPv6 traffic.
-You are installing and configuring nftables instead of iptables because iptables can create conflicts with ufw (firewall) that uses nftables as its base for rule settings.
 You need to forward the udc port you will use for your VPN server (45678 in this example) from the exterior to your RPI_static_IP in your router configuration; if your router does not have port forward function, it will probably have virtual server function where you can set the same rule.
 **NOTE:** the VPN you are installing will **NOT** hide your public IP address; it will only encrypt the communications from your device to the destination you're reaching, avoiding third parties to be able to intercept your data.
 To hide your public IP or de-geolocalize it for purposes like see Netflix content not available in your country, you'll need a commercial VPN subscription, that gives you the chance to connect to servers located in different countries; there's a wide variety of offers in the VPN market, but providers that are unanimously considered the best ones privacy-wise are swedish <a href="https://mullvad.net" target="_blank">Mullvad</a> and swiss <a href="https://protonvpn.com/" target="_blank">Proton</a> due to the strict privacy laws of coutries they're operating from.
-With rules set in ufw and previous configuration of SSH access only with security key token, SSH port is already protected from brute-force attacks and is also not exposed to WAN direct access, but can be only reached from LAN or VPN addresses; fail2ban is installed only for auditing/forensic purposes on failed access logs, but will be useful if you will change ufw rule settings on SSH port.
+With rules set in nftables and previous configuration of SSH access only with security key token, SSH port is already protected from brute-force attacks and is also not exposed to WAN direct access, but can be only reached from LAN or VPN addresses; fail2ban is installed only for auditing/forensic purposes on failed access logs, but will be useful if you will change rule settings on SSH port.
 For ddclient configuration, you will need some parameters that can be obtained from the control panel of DDNS provider service you subscribed, like protocol used, username, password and third level domain you have chosen.
 If you have a static public IP you can skip the configuration with CTRL+C.
 Create a shell file: